Oshkosh TAK-4 Independent Suspension System: Development

 In 1999 Oshkosh was awarded a United States Air Force (USAF) contract to supply P23 ARFF trucks.
 These, and the earlier P23 supplied to the Air Force between 1994 and 1996 by Teledyne and Emergency-One (E-One) were fitted with independent suspension designed by Timoney Technology of Ireland.

 The success of the P23, and subsequent interest in an independent suspension solution for US Army and Marines 5-ton truck upgrade projects led to Oshkosh (and the then Rockwell) approaching Timoney with regard to a licence arrangement for the suspension.
 Following discussions with both, Timoney opted to enter into a licence arrangement with Rockwell (now Meritor).

 Oshkosh then developed two, possibly three independent suspension systems, including the set-up that came to be marketed as TAK-4 independent suspension system.

 The first use of TAK-4 independent suspension system was on an M939 5-ton truck as part of the Marines’ plan to upgrade its M939 fleet.
 The upgrade approach was ultimately abandoned, this replaced by a new-build approach for which the Oshkosh Medium Tactical Vehicle Replacement (MTVR) was selected.

 The first production contract for the MTVR was awarded in February 1999 and the type remains in production for the US Marines.
-The MTVR is fitted with TAK-4 independent suspension system independent suspension and was the first US mass-produced military truck with fully independent suspension (Tatra was mass-producing independently suspended military trucks since 30's).
+The MTVR is fitted with TAK-4 independent suspension system independent suspension and was the first US mass-produced military truck with fully independent suspension (Tatra had been mass-producing independently suspended military trucks since the 1930s).

 Oshkosh has since fitted TAK-4 independent suspension system to its Palletized Load System (PLS) trucks, Logistic Vehicle System Replacement (LVSR) trucks and M-ATVs (MRAP – All-Terrain Vehicle), and the system has been retro-fitted to US Army/Marines General Dynamics/Force Protection Cougar MRAPs, BAE Systems’ RG-31 and RG-33 MRAPs.
 Oshkosh business units Pierce Manufacturing and Oshkosh Airport Products fit TAK-4 independent suspension system systems to a large amount of its fire trucks.

-Most recently the latest TAK-4i intelligent independent suspension system has been fitted to Oshkosh's L-ATV (Light Combat Tactical – All-Terrain Vehicle), this selected to meet the US Army and Marines JLTV (Joint Light Tactical Vehicle) requirement.
+Most recently the latest TAK-4i intelligent independent suspension system has been fitted to Oshkosh's L-ATV (Light Combat Tactical – All-Terrain Vehicle), selected to meet the US Army and Marines JLTV (Joint Light Tactical Vehicle) requirement.

-Oshkosh remains current market leader for independent suspension systems above the 5000 kg threshold for where commercial systems are often used, and excluding Striker and Pierce products has equipped in the region of 30,000 military vehicles with the TAK-4 independent suspension system set-up.
+Oshkosh remains the market leader as of 2024 for independent suspension systems above the 5000 kg threshold, almost exclusively for large commercial vehicles, and excluding Striker and Pierce products, has equipped in the region of 30,000 military vehicles with the TAK-4 independent suspension system set-up.
 This figure will increase as JLTV production ramps up.

 To date the TAK-4 independent suspension system has accrued in excess of 1,000,000 actual durability test miles, most of these in extreme conditions.